Skip to content

 Will Colleges Require COVID-19 Vaccines?

-Yes, colleges may require the COVID-19 vaccine for students returning to school this fall.
+It is best to reach out to the college's admissions or health department to verify if the COVID-19 vaccine is required.
 Many U.S. colleges already require on-campus students to provide proof of required immunizations for school to minimize the spread of illnesses across campus.
 However, many experts agree that vaccines are the best way to ensure a safer semester this fall.

 COVID-19 Vaccines for College Students